RobotWebTools/rclnodejs/demo/web/javascript/README.md

 ### Pair it with the stock publisher example

-The EventSource panel's topic box defaults to `/web_demo_tick`, but the runtime also exposes `/topic` so you can feed the demo from your own node instead of the built-in tick loop.
+The EventSource panel's topic box defaults to `/web_demo_chatter` (the shared demo topic), but the runtime also exposes `/topic` so you can feed the demo from your own node.
 In a third shell, run the standard publisher example:

 ```bash
 source /opt/ros/<distro>/setup.bash